 • City of Oceanside Neighborhood Service Director – Margery Pierce

 The property was at-risk of losing its affordability.
 An agreement that capped rents for the senior residents was due to expire in February 2007.
-National Community Renaissance and the City of Oceanside worked together to acquire and renovate the property, thus ensuring its affordability long-term.
+National CORE and the City of Oceanside worked together to acquire and renovate the property, thus ensuring its affordability long-term.
 The total project cost including acquisition and renovations was approximately $6.8 million.
 The City of Oceanside Redevelopment Agency invested approximately $3.8 million.

 Thursday, March 13 from 10:30 a.m. – 12:30 p.m.